rrwick/Addivox/docs/docs/installation_macos.md

 On an Intel Mac, use Addivox normally.
 On an Apple Silicon Mac, Addivox can run natively in Apple Silicon DAWs.
 It can also be used from Intel-only DAWs running under Rosetta, provided the DAW supports the plugin format you installed.

-Addivox requires macOS 10.13 High Sierra or newer.
+Addivox requires macOS 10.14 Mojave or newer.
 Very old 32-bit DAWs and 32-bit plugin formats are not supported.